percolate/jennifer/README.md

 For each open pull request in Github, a Jenkins job is created and builds whenever the associated branch is pushed to.
-Upon each build, success or failure is posted back to the PR's comment thread.
+Upon each build, success or failure is posted back to the PR's status.

 ![ooooh. stoplights.](https://github.com/percolate/jennifer/raw/master/public/assets/images/scshot.jpeg "Oooh.
 PR stoplights.")